 Historic Sites of Manitoba: Wasyl Negrych Pioneer Homestead (Municipality of Gilbert Plains)

 Wasyl and his three brothers bought the four quarter-sections of one square mile (Wasyl the southeast quarter, Anton the northeast, Ivan the northwest, and Jan the southwest) and built homes on the inner corners so they created, in effect, a small Ukrainian village.
-Initially, the family built “buddas,” temporary structures we have talked about before in this series, made of local poplar poles covered in cowhide bought in Dauphin.
+Initially, the family built “buddas” made of local poplar poles covered in cowhide bought in Dauphin.
 They built their main house in 1899, in a style typical of ones in the Carpathian mountains of eastern Europe, and it still stands today.

 The 15-foot by 35-foot structure is made almost entirely of wood with minimal metal hardware.
 Its walls are squared tamarack logs covered inside and outside, along with the interior ceiling, with homemade mud-plaster—made by mixing clay, straw, cow dung, and water—made strikingly white by adding laundry bluing to the wet mixture prior to application.
 The roof is covered with wood shingles.
 Following a floorplan popular in their Ukrainian homeland, the Negrych home had three rooms: one large central room with a smaller side room on each side.
 Beneath the building was a root cellar excavated into the ground for storing potatoes, onions, and carrots through the winter.